 United States Quad Rugby Association (USQRA)

 The USQRA provides opportunity, support and structure for competitive wheelchair rugby to individuals with disabilities.
-Locate various quad rugby teams across the country and learn about the sport of wheelchair rugby.
+Locate various quad rugby teams across the country and learn about the sport.

 Amputee Blade Runners

 This group provides financial assistance for obtaining a running leg for amputees interested in pursuing the sport of running.
-Complete the application on the Web site to apply.
-Additionally, you can find information on running events in your area.
+Complete the application on the website to apply.
+You can also find information on running events in your area.

 Heather Abbott Foundation

-This Web site provides information and resources for individuals interested in learning to run following an amputation.
+This website provides information and resources for individuals interested in learning to run after an amputation.
 Learn the basics of running, types of prostheses needed and the professionals you need to work with if you are interested in running.
-As always, the Amputee Coalition recommends that you consult with your prosthetist and medical team prior to beginning any new exercise programs or activities.
+As always, the Amputee Coalition recommends that you consult with your prosthetist and medical team before starting any new exercise programs or activities.

-Sail To Prevail creates opportunities for children and adults with disabilities to overcome adversity through therapeutic sailing.
-This group offers specialized sailing day trips, as well as instructor training and a yearly camp.
+Sail to Prevail creates opportunities for children and adults with disabilities to overcome adversity through therapeutic sailing.
+This group offers specialized sailing day trips, as well as instructor training and an annual camp.

 Handicapped Scuba Association

 This website contains information on scuba diving, connecting with a specialized Handicapped Scuba Association dive master and various adaptive scuba programs around the country.